Warp Films

-Warp Films is an independent film and television production company based in Sheffield & London, UK.
+Warp Films is an independent film and television production company based in Sheffield.

-History 2001 – 2012
+2001 – 2005

 Warp Films was established by Warp Records founding partners Rob Mitchell and Steve Beckett.
-It was initially created with financial support from NESTA and had a remit to produce a number of short films.

-After the death of Rob Mitchell in 2001, Beckett decided to continue with Warp Films and enlisted the expertise of Sheffield friend Mark Herbert (who had just produced the critically acclaimed first series of Peter Kay's Phoenix Nights for Channel 4) to run the company.
+After the death of Rob Mitchell in 2001, Beckett decided to continue with Warp Films and enlisted the expertise of Sheffield friend Mark Herbert to run the company.

-The first film, Chris Morris' My Wrongs#8245-8249 & 117, was shot in 2002.
+Warp's first film, Chris Morris' My Wrongs#8245-8249 & 117, was shot in 2002.
 It won the award for Best Short Film at the 2003 BAFTA Film Awards and became the first short film DVD single in the UK market.

 Through the star of My Wrongs, Paddy Considine, Herbert met director Shane Meadows and asked them to generate an idea for a film.
-Herbert raised the funding and the result was Warp Films debut feature, Dead Man's Shoes, directed by Shane Meadows in 2004.
+The result was Warp Films debut feature, Dead Man's Shoes, directed by Shane Meadows in 2004.